mwcorley79/MPL/README.md

 # Message Passing Library (MPL)
-Reusable message passing framework (repo) for developing network (client/server) applications by wrapping full duplex TCP sockets.  <br> <br>
+Reusable message passing library (MPL) framework for developing network (client/server) applications by wrapping full duplex TCP sockets.  <br> <br>
- One goal is to enable cross-platform portability (TCP socket level compatibility between Linux and Windows) by providing a TCPSocket class that wraps the (basic) differences between low-level (C-based) Window and Linux socket APIs  -- note: this not a complete, but minimal port to support the TCP communication required to enable message passing). <br> <br>
+One goal is to enable cross-platform portability (TCP socket level compatibility between Linux and Windows) by providing a TCPSocket class that wraps the (basic) differences between the low-level (C-based) Windows and Linux socket APIs.  (note: this not a complete, but minimal port to support the TCP communication required to enable message passing.) <br> <br>
 <b> The Windows port is not yet functional (as of 07/05/2020).
-See TCPSocket.h/.cpp for details on socket wrapping </b> <br><br>
+See TCPSocket.h/.cpp for details on the TCP socket wrapper code </b> <br><br>
 This project uses CMake to manage the build process for Linux and Windows.  <br> <br>
 The current objective (purpose) for this repo is to participate in a joint effort with Dr. James Fawcett to compare various (primarily performance related) aspects of the C++ and the (newer) Rust programming language. <br><br>

-Steps to Build MPL (shared library: MPL.so -- Linux and MPL.dll -- on Windows) <br> <br>
+<b> Steps to Build MPL (shared library: MPL.so -- Linux and MPL.dll -- on Windows) </b> <br>
 (Note: only Linux vesrion is functional as of 7/6/20) Prerequisites for Linux
 <ol>
   <li> install cmake 3.10 or greater (debian based:  sudo apt-get install cmake) </li>
   <li> toolchain: e.g. gcc/g++ etc. </li>
 </ol>
-Steps for testing on Linux: build the MPL.so (shared object library installed ./MPL/install/lib)
+Steps for testing on Linux: build the MPL.so (shared object library installed in ./MPL/install/lib)
 <ol>
   <li> open a terminal console windows and type the following commands in the shell ...
   <li> git clone https://github.com/mwcorley79/MPL.git </li>